W.T.F. (South Park): Plot

 Mr. Connors is fired by the school board due to the violence associated with wrestling, after the board fails to make a distinction between what he teaches and professional wrestling (as do the town bar regulars).
 They also find videos of Greco-Roman and freestyle wrestling on his iPhone and mistake them for gay pornography.
 The boys are excited to learn WWE Chairman Vince McMahon has heard of their federation and will be scouting one of their shows.
 Mr. Connors sits in his apartment surrounded by awards for wrestling and in tears over his termination and what wrestling has become.
 Vengeful, he plans to sabotage the event in a personal vow to restore the integrity of the wrestling sport.
 Cartman, Stan, Kyle and Kenny secretly decide to relegate Butters, Jimmy and Token to smaller roles, thinking that it will give themselves a better opportunity to impress McMahon.
 They hold tryouts in the manner of a theater audition in order to find new talent for their show, which is now more reminiscent of musical theatre than wrestling.

 Mr. Connors sneaks into the event and unsuccessfully attempts to destroy the wrestling ring with a rocket launcher, killing Kenny instead.
 He runs into the ring and chastises the crowd with an impassioned monologue about how professional wrestling has ruined real wrestling, and the downward spiral his life has taken since it cost him his job (as well as everything else).
 The crowd begins to sympathize with him, angrily chanting, "They took his job!"
 McMahon is impressed with the speech and decides to sign Mr. Connors to the WWE—much to his delight.
-The boys are frustrated at losing their latest shot at stardom and began brawling amongst themselves, blaming each other for the lost opportunity.
+The boys are frustrated at losing their latest shot at stardom and begin brawling amongst themselves, blaming each other for the lost opportunity.
 Unimpressed by the genuine wrestling and real conflicted drama, the crowd deems it "fake" and begins to leave.